Blog graphic: A Guide to Brand Strategy article.

 No brand starts with the recognition that companies like Apple, Nike, and Amazon have built for themselves over their lifetimes.
 To get anywhere close to these valuable brands, it takes a clear brand strategy backed by resources, teams, and an unwavering commitment to a long-term vision.

 When it comes down to it, brand assets are the building blocks of every brand on the planet.
 Logos, videos, images, product packaging, visuals, strategy documents, etc. — these are the components of your brand identity, the subject of your brand guidelines, and the foundation of your market position.
-The right technology can help you bring your brand to life across every channel — and a DAM system acts as a place to store, organize, and publish all your brand assets.
+The right technologies can help you bring your brand to life across every channel; here are a few to consider adding to your marketing technology (martech) stack:

 Keep Reading